 One of the best beaches in the US is Coronado Beach in California.
 Soft, golden sand makes Coronado Beach a great place for swimming, walking, and many other seaside activities.
 The beach’s boardwalk is a popular gathering place.
 Many beachgoers head to the boardwalk later in the day to hang out, take in the refreshing sea breeze and watch the sun go down.

 Many shops and eateries are located close to the boardwalk.
 Free parking is nearby, and you can find this beach off Ocean Boulevard in Coronado.

 4. Pope Beach, Lake Tahoe

 Most people don’t swim in Lake Tahoe because the water is too cold!
-However, that doesn’t mean there aren’t plenty of other things to see and do at this top beach in the United States.
+However, that doesn’t mean there aren’t plenty of other things to see and do here as one of the best beaches in the USA.